trilinos/Trilinos/cmake/std/atdm/README.md

 * `sems-rhel6/`: SNL COE RHEL6 systems with the SEMS NFS environment

 * `sems-rhel7/`: SNL COE RHEL7 systems with the SEMS NFS environment

+* `spack-rhel/`: RHEL (and likely other Linux) systems with the SNL ATDM Spack modules installed.

 * `serrano/`: Supports SNL HPC CTS-1 machines 'serrano', 'eclipse', and 'ghost'.